Concentration of scalar ergodic diffusions and some statistical implications: Introduction

 which turn out to be essential for statistical investigations.

 \paragraph{Main results} For a diffusion process given as the stationary solution of \eqref{intro}, Theorem \ref{theo:bernsup} provides an exponential tail inequality for

-as well as bounds on its $p$-th moments, for any $p\geq 1$, formulated in terms of entropy integrals.
-We also give upper bounds for these integrals under standard entropy conditions on the function class $\mathcal F$.
+as well as bounds on its $p$-th moments, for any $p\geq 1$, under standard entropy conditions on the function class $\mathcal F$.
 Proposition \ref{theo:mart} and Theorem \ref{improved_version} constitute analogue results for the supremum of the stochastic integrals \eqref{emp_stoch_pro}.
 We emphasise at this point that we allow for unbounded functions $f\in\mathcal F$ which is even for nonuniform Bernstein-type results absolutely nonstandard.
 Furthermore, we introduce a localisation procedure which allows to look at processes on the whole real line instead of compacts.

-As a statistical application, we investigate nonparametric invariant density estimation in supremum-norm, based on a continuous record of observations $(X_t)_{0\leq t \leq T}$ of the solution of \eqref{intro} started in the equilibrium.
+As a statistical application, we investigate nonparametric invariant density estimation in su\-pre\-mum-norm based on a continuous record of observations $(X_t)_{0\leq t \leq T}$ of the solution of \eqref{intro} started in the equilibrium.
 In the continuous framework, the local time -- which can be interpreted as the derivative of an empirical distribution function -- naturally qualifies as an estimator of this density.
 Corresponding upper bounds for all $p$-th moments of the $\sup$-norm loss are given in Corollary \ref{cor:centlt}.
 We advocate the investigation of the continuous, scalar case because it serves as a fundament and as a relevant benchmark for further investigations of discrete observation schemes and the multivariate case.
 With this purpose in mind, the density estimator based on local time is not the preferable choice as it does not open immediate access to discrete-time or multivariate estimators.
 In contrast, the very classical kernel (invariant) density estimator meets all these requirements, and it achieves the same (optimal) $\sup$-norm rates of convergence which we establish in Corollary \ref{prop:csi}.